Tour the campus and find out about life as a student at one of the best colleges in the country.

 Our staff and Students Ambassadors are here to share their knowledge and experience, so it's a good idea to have some questions ready.

 Use our website to research before you come to us.
+You can download the course information from our Subject Spotlight pages before you chat to a tutor, or pick up a leaflet at one of our campus-based events.
 You may find a particular course you're excited about, which will help you pinpoint where you need to go and which questions to ask.
 Download our prospectus or pick one up at an event to see our full range of courses on offer.

 You can come with your parents, your friends or even on your own, however, bear in mind that you will want to cover as much as possible about your chosen courses, so you may want to avoid the distraction of a big group.